Diving (ice hockey)

-Diving (also called embellishment, or flopping) is a term used in ice hockey to describe a player trying to get the attention of the referee by embellishing an infraction from an opposing player in an attempt to draw a penalty.
+In ice hockey, diving (also called embellishment or flopping) is an infraction that occurs when a player tries to get the attention of the referee by embellishing an infraction from an opposing player in an attempt to draw a penalty.
 Usually, when diving is called, a player from each team receives a penalty, one for diving and the other for the initial infraction, but this is not required.

 NHL

 In the National Hockey League (NHL), any player called for diving will receive a 2-minute minor penalty for the infraction.

 Players who dive, as well as the coaches of the diving players, may also be additionally fined or cited by the league as supplemental discipline for diving.